blinkmaker/blinkmaker.github.io/aboutme.md

 This website is a glimpse of my progress, ideas and adventures in electronics.

 ### Why BlinkMaker?
-It is based on two personally meaningful words:
+My moniker is based on two personally meaningful words:
-* **Blink**: Electronics can be a really fascinating field of study and it is constantly evolving so there's always more to discover and learn, especially if you're levelling up to work with microcontrollers and engage into programming.
-In the beginning, it all starts with blinking an LED - it is like the 'Hello, World!' of programming for electronics.
+* **Blink**: In the beginning, it all starts with blinking an LED - it is the 'Hello, World!' of programming for electronics.
-* **Maker**: I am passionate about the Maker Movement and all the people contributing in different areas and at various levels to share their knowledge and to help others.
-Even more amazing, contributors donate their time and effort completely for free!
+* **Maker**: I am passionate about the Maker Movement with all the people contributing at various levels to share their knowledge and to help others... completely for free!
 This creates a community around people who share the same interests and also helps others to discover something new and encourage them to get involved or explore on their own.

 ### My inspiration
 I've come across many impressive projects which turned out to be fully open source.
 I appreciate all the hard work that has been made available by the community of makers as it allows anyone who is willing to spend some time and with enough motivation to continuously improve their knowledge and skills.
 My goal with this website is to promote the same mindset of openly sharing knowledge.
 I hope that my posts will be useful to other electronic hobbyists, enthusiasts and students.